asbjornu/from-source-to-production-with-ease/readme.md

 Octopus Deploy was so difficult to get running on Docker that I gave that up and just installed it in a Windows Server Core 2016 VM in Parallels instead.

+Visit `http://localhost:8080` and complete the TeamCity setup.
+Do the same for Octopus Deploy wherever you installed that.

 Once GitVersion is installed and the presentation, TeamCity and Octopus Deploy is up and running, you should be able to perform the examples successfully.

-The examples use GitVersion and `pjson` (to colorize the JSON in the console) and has aliased `gv` to `gitversion | pjson`.
+The exercises use GitVersion and `pjson` (to colorize the JSON in the console) and has aliased `gv` to `gitversion | pjson`.
 To install `pjson`, you need Python.
 When Python is installed, `pip install pjson` will install it on your `PATH`.

+### Exercises

+#### Get Your Git Up

+1. Create the folder `~/demo` and initialize a new Git repository init.
+2. Add and commit a `readme.md` file in the repository.
+3. Type `gv` in the repository to see that GitVersion has created version `0.1.0` for your repository.
+4. Authorize the build agent in TeamCity by clicking "Agents" and "Unauthorized"
+5. Create a new project from the repository `/usr/demo` in TeamCity.
+6. Make a commit in the repository.